quicbit-js/qb-json-tok/readme.md

             tok:     the token where the error occured (unterminated string error will have tok: 34) OR zero if the token was invalid/unknown.

-        return:      zero - will cause processing to immediately terminate. positive number - will cause processing to continue at that returned offset anything else (undefined, null, negative number) - will cause processing to continue.
+        returns:     zero - will cause processing to immediately terminate. positive number - will cause processing to continue at that returned offset anything else (undefined, null, negative number) - will cause processing to continue.